local-ch/lhc/README.md

   LHC.get('http://datastore-stg.lb-service:8080/v2/feedbacks/:id', params:{id: 123})
 ```

-If you miss to provided an parameter that is part of the pattern, an exception will occur.
+If you miss to provide an parameter that is part of the pattern, an exception will occur.

 ## Interceptors